 Written tests are offered to evaluate the students' knowledge on various aspects of musical theory including rhythm, note reading, musical terms, key signatures, etc. Levels range from Preparatory through Level 10.
 A complete list of information contained in each level is listed in the theory section of the syllabus.
 This division is not a contest.
 Each student has the opportunity to receive a certificate based on their score.
 Students with a passing score of 80% or above will receive a Certificate of Achievement.
 Scores of 91% and above must advance to the next level at the next contest.
 These tests are offered at every Regional and National Contest.
-During the National Contest, students with passing scores will receive up to 6 points toward the All-Around.
-Students who have passed the level 10 theory test at nationals will be awarded up to 6 points toward the All-Around award, based on their score.
-At subsequent nationals, students will be allotted the same number of points when the Contest Director is informed.
-A student has the opportunity to retake an additional level 10 test at a future national contest to try to better their score to achieve the maximum number of points allotted toward the All-Around.
-The highest score (91 or above) in Level 10 will receive the Ruth Bockelman Theory Achievement Award.
+During the National Contest, students with passing scores will receive up to 6 points toward the All-Around and the highest score (91 or above) in Level 10 will receive the Ruth Bockelman Theory Achievement Award.